Expert opinion on the effect of blinding light

 Verirrte Lichtstrahlen (Stray Light Rays) P. Heilig June 2011 - deutch

-Letter to Lightmare 12 May 2011 by Professor David Rees Ph.D.
+Letter to Lightmare 12 May 2011 Professor David Rees Ph.D.
 FIoD, FRAS

 "Although I am a cyclist, I have more problems with HID lights when driving my car, maybe because when cycling, I am higher than when driving.
 As a motorist I am frequently completely blinded by Sports Utility Vehicles driving behind me, they are so high, and the glare in my wing mirrors, actually blinds me to the road ahead, I dip the rear view mirror, but can do nothing about the wing mirrors.
 I had assumed that it was ignorant motorists driving with undimmed lights, I now realise that the lights are dipped, they are just too bright to be safe for other road users".